kubos/kubos/docs/kubos-linux-on-iobc.rst

 Pre-Requisites
 ^^^^^^^^^^^^^^

 1. Install `Etcher <https://etcher.io/>`__.
-Other software to flash SD cards does exist, but Etcher is the Kubos software of choice.
+Other software programs to flash SD cards do exist, but Etcher is the Kubos program of choice.

 2. Obtain a KubOS Linux image